lexman/s-and-p-500-companies/README.md

 ### Preparation

-You can run the script yourself to update the data and publish them to github : see (scripts README)[scripts/README.md]
+You can run the script yourself to update the data and publish them to github : see [scripts README](scripts/README.md)

 ## General Financial Notes